 The mission of the GC Writing Center is to help members of the GC community achieve success in their writing.
 Writing center consultants are trained to analyze writing in terms of six fundamental conditions adapted from Donald Murray's book Write to Learn: purpose, focus, the use of specifics as evidence, and/or the use of sense impressions as evidence, personal involvement, and organization.
 The goal of GC consultants is to help visitors acquire approaches, strategies, and attitudes toward writing that mean success, that result in clear, meaningful, powerful writing based on these fundamental things.
 Accordingly, consultants ask visitors to engage in activities (e.g., writing lists of specifics related to their topics that they can insert into their writing) that promote successful writing.

-Visit a GC Writing Consultant at Rm 228 Library.
+You can visit a GC Writing Consultant at Room 228 in the Russell Library.

 Everybody is Welcome

 The Writing Center is a free service available to all members of the university community, not just those enrolled in English classes.
 Undergraduate and graduate level students are welcome.
 Consultants assist writers in the writing process, from conception and organization of compositions to revision to documentation of research.